jayway/cljwordgraph/README.md

     3

 ## test-gather-words (part 2)
-Add punctuation scenario to test-gather-words, so that words are split on blanks and punctuation.
+Add a punctuation scenario to `test-gather-words`, so that words are split on blanks and punctuation.

     user=> (gather-words "., mary, had... a little; lamb!")
     ["mary" "had" "a" "little" "lamb"]